airbytehq/airbyte/docs/integrations/sources/chargebee.md

 | [Virtual Bank Accounts](https://apidocs.chargebee.com/docs/api/virtual_bank_accounts) | ✔ | ✔ |

 :::note
 When using incremental sync mode, the `Attached Items` stream behaves differently than the other streams.
 Whereas other incremental streams read and output _only new_ records, the `Attached Items` stream reads _all_ records but only outputs _new_ records, making it more demanding on your Chargebee API quota.
-Each sync incurs API calls equal to the total number of attached items in your Chargebee instance divided by 100, regardless of the actual number of `AttachedItems` changed or synced.
+Each sync incurs API calls equal to the total number of attached items in your Chargebee instance divided by 100, regardless of the actual number of `Attached Items` changed or synced.
 :::

 ## Performance considerations